 (C) React irrationally, (1 Samuel 14:24)

-(B) Faith inspires – Jonathan’s faith inspired others into action.
+Jonathan’s faith-inspired others into action.
 The Hebrews that were with the Philistines and the Israelites in hiding joined the battle in hot pursuit!
 (1 Samuel 14:20-23)

-Such extraordinary faith cannot be grown over night.
-Jonathan probably exercised his faith in much simple situations before.
-Initially God allows much smaller and insignificant situations in life so that we learn to use the measure of faith given to us, (Romans 12:3).
+Such extraordinary faith cannot be grown overnight.
+Jonathan probably exercised his faith in many simple situations before.
+Initially, God allows much smaller and insignificant situations in life so that we learn to use the measure of faith given to us, (Romans 12:3).
 Gradually he allows more complicated situations.
-The leaders faith rise up to much higher levels each time he successfully deals with these situations by faith.
+The leader’s faith rises up to higher levels each time he successfully deals with these situations by faith.

 Purity is the third quality the leader’s example must reflect.
 This is twofold.
 Moral purity and integrity of the heart.
 Let’s have a close look at these.

-(B) Integrity of heart – On a job application one question read, “Have you ever been arrested?”
+On a job application, one question read, “Have you ever been arrested?”
 The applicant wrote the word “No” in the space.
 The next question was a follow-up to the first.
 It asked, “Why?”
 Not realizing he did not have to answer this part, the applicant wrote, “I guess it’s because I never got caught.”

 Integrity rewards the leader in many ways.
 But we are going to look at five basic results I read in “Developing the Leader within You” by Dr. John Maxwell.

-(I) Establishes authority – Dwight Eisenhowever said “In order to be a leader a man must have followers.
+Dwight Eisenhower said “In order to be a leader a man must have followers.
 And to have followers, a man must have their confidence.”
 A leader cannot lead unless his followers recognize his authority.
 Hence unquestionable integrity becomes a leader’s supreme asset.

 Sometimes leaders look to the organization they represent to make people oblige to follow.
 Hence they ask for a new title, another position.
-Unfortunately they don’t understand the lack of authority stems from the lack of integrity.
+Unfortunately, they don’t understand the lack of authority stems from a lack of integrity.

 Cavett Roberts said: “If my people understand me, I’ll get their attention.
 If my people trust me, I’ll get their action.”
 For a leader to have the authority to lead, he needs more than the title or the position.
 He has to earn the trust of his followers.

-(II) Boosts influence – Will Rogers said, “People’s minds are changed through observation and not argument.”
+Will Rogers said, “People’s minds are changed through observation and not an argument.”
 People do what people see.
 When followers recognize a leader to be a man of integrity they begin to place more confidence in him thereby giving him the privilege of influencing their lives.

-(III) Builds reputation – Two people were walking around a cemetery when they came upon a tombstone which caught their attention.
-The inscription said, “Here lays John Smith, a politician and an honest man.”
+Two people were walking around a cemetery when they came upon a tombstone which caught their attention.
+The inscription said, “Here lays John Smith, a politician, and an honest man.”
 “Good heavens!” said one of them to the other.
 “Isn’t it awful that they had to put two people in the same grave?”

-Most leaders confuse reputation with self image.
-Self image is who people think we are.
+Most leaders confuse reputation with self-image.
+Self-image is who people think we are.
 Reputation is who we really are.
-Unfortunately some leaders work hard on their images than on their integrity.
-When we work on integrity it results in solid reputation and makes people want to follow our leadership.
+Unfortunately, some leaders work hard on their images than on their integrity.
+When we work on integrity it results in a solid reputation and makes people want to follow our lead.

 “prosecho” is the Greek word used here in place of “devote”.
 It means “give heed or attendance to” which implies preparation in advance.
 The first key to effective ministry is preparing one’s self adequately before going before the people with his message.
 (For more on preparation: See why preparation is important for a preacher?)

-Implications: Today, public reading of scripture may not be as necessary as it was used to be.
-But a major implication to draw from this would be all aspects of our preaching and teaching ministries must be Bible based.
+Today, public reading of scripture may not be as necessary as it was used to be.
+But a major implication to draw from this would be all aspects of our preaching and teaching ministries must be Bible-based.

 St. Paul’s third statement about the model ministry deals with Timothy’s “gift” (1 Timothy 4:14).
 The Bible teaches we all receive particular gifts from God, (1 Corinthians 12:1-27).
 One of the greatest responsibilities of the Christian leader is to find out what those gifts are and to use them diligently.
 One of the best ways that potential leaders could discover their gifts is through others, as others can see our gifts clearly than we do sometimes.